jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </figure>

-I describe how NFL venues progressed through each era, and then examine the next generation of stadium-building, which is currently ramping up.
+Below, I describe how NFL venues progressed through each era, and then examine the next generation of stadium-building, which is currently ramping up.
+I include historical images to illustrates how the venues NFL teams used changed over time.

 ## The Inaugural Era (1900s -- 1950s)